NaNifer/NaNarWord-word-game/README.md

 Huge shout out to [nullaus](https://github.com/nullaus) who was my quick dial on JS questions, and helped our team navigate git using repositories and conflicts.
 And of course, it has been a pleasure to work with this great team of people.
 Everyone is very collaborative, flexible, dedicated, and posses a refined growth-mindset.
 The process has been fun and intellectually stimulating!

 ### From Ivy
 Just to really hammer it, this project would not have been close to the state it is now without THIS team.
 Eveyone showed up with enthusiasm, genuine interest and love for this application daily.
 This has been a dream team and I'm so glad we got to put out something extrememly cool to be in this world.

-**Everyone add any thank you's!!**